Polyhedral symbol: Configuration index

 The first step in determining the configuration index is to assign a priority number to each coordinating ligand according to the Cahn-Ingold-Prelog priority rules, (CIP rules).
 The preferred ligand takes the lowest priority number.
-For example, of the ligands acetonitrile, chloride ion and pyridine thepriority number assigned are chloride, 1; acetonitrile,2; pyridene,3.
+For example, of the ligands acetonitrile, chloride ion, and pyridine the priority number assigned are chloride, 1; acetonitrile, 2; pyridene, 3.
 Each coordination type has a different procedure for specifying the configuration index and these are outlined in below.

-T shaped (TS-3)
+T-shaped (TS-3)

 The configuration index is a single digit which is defined as the priority number of the ligand on the stem of the "T".